maybeidkwhoami/Simple_ToDo_List/README.md

 # Simple todo list

-Just a simple todo list using django framework
+A simple todo list to get comfortable with the Django Framework